 OSU has an active materials research community encompassing departments in the Colleges of Science and Engineering.
 Interactions extend to local companies such as Hewlett-Packard and Intel.
-The Department is home to the Center for Sustainable Materials Chemistry (CSMC), a Phase-II Center for Chemical Innovation sponsored by the National Science Foundation.
-Through interactions with the CSMS and the Oregon Nanoscience and Microtechnologies Institute, students can join a vibrant innovation community.
+Through interactions with the Oregon Nanoscience and Microtechnologies Institute, students can join a vibrant innovation community.
 Unique education, internship and funding opportunities support successful translation of basic research to commercial products.
 Students can earn an MS degree in materials science engineering (MSE) en route to a PhD in chemistry, pursuing a PhD degree in materials science is an additional option.

 Paul Cheong - computational study of mechanisms, selectivities, and reactivities of bio, organic, and transition metal catalysts and reactions